Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on tuning

 \section{Details on tuning}

-There are two practical approaches commonly used in automatic tuning to find an optimal description of the data: One approach is to minimize the least-squares-type cost function via gradient descent.
-The other approach is to compute the posterior probability density of the parameters from the likelihood function and priors in a Bayesian framework.
+In automatic tuning, there are two practical approaches commonly used to find an optimal a description of the data: either by minimizing the least-squares-type cost function via gradient descent, or in a Bayesian framework by computing the posterior probability density of the parameters from the likelihood function and priors

-The largest \pythia{}~8 tuning campaigns, such as the ATLAS A14~\cite{ATL-PHYS-PUB-2014-021} and CMS CUETP8M1~\cite{Khachatryan:2015pea} tunes, have simultaneously floated $\mathcal{O}$(40–60) parameters, covering MPI, ISR and FSR, color reconnection, and hadronization settings.
-Another well-known \pythia{}~8 tune is the Monash 2013 tune~\cite{Skands:2014pea}, which floated $\mathcal{O}$(20–30) parameters, covering key aspects of the parton shower, MPI, hadronization, and baryon/strangeness production.
-This tune has become a widely used baseline for collider physics.
-Monash-2013-type tunes appear only every five to ten years, whereas experiment-specific tunes (\eg ATLAS A14 and CMS CUETP8M1) are produced more frequently, approximately every two to four years, often in conjunction with new LHC data releases.
-These tunes are based exclusively on high-energy accelerator measurements, primarily from the LHC and LEP experiments.
-No astroparticle data are included.

 \paragraph{Gradient-based tuning} A least-squares-type cost function quantifies the agreement between the event generator and the measurements.
-This function can be optimized using local gradient descent to determine the optimal set of tuning parameters.
-To enable analytical computation of the gradient, the event generator is replaced by a surrogate model.
+It can be optimized based on local gradient descents to determine the best set of tuning parameters.
+To allow analytical computations of the gradient, the event generator is replaced by a surrogate model.

-Gradient-based automatic tuning first emerged in particle physics with the \textsc{Professor}~\cite{Buckley:2009bj} software package, which employs a high-dimensional polynomial as a surrogate model.
+Gradient-based automatic tuning first became available in particle physics with the \textsc{Professor}~\cite{Buckley:2009bj} software package, which uses a high-dimensional polynomial as a surrogate model.
 This inspired the development of \textsc{Apprentice}~\cite{Krishnamoorthy:2021nwv}, which offers several improvements.
-It supports the use of Padé approximants (ratios of polynomials) to construct the surrogate model, providing more flexibility.
-It also provides algorithms to avoid unwanted poles in their construction.
+It supports the use of Padé approximants (ratios of polynomials) to construct the surrogate model, which provide more flexibility, and provides algorithms to avoid unwanted poles in their construction.